-- a) act in a manner which will contribute to the planning, management and completion of Maintenance Activities to the required quality, within acceptable timeframes, to achieve the best value for the Principal - b) cooperate in the resolution of any disputes as soon as possible after they arise - c) be dedicated to achieving agreed common goals and the Contract objectives - d) act in good faith, and - e) foster a 'partnering' approach in their relationship.
+- Act in a manner which will contribute to the planning, management and completion of Maintenance Activities to the required quality, within acceptable timeframes, to achieve the best value for the Principal. - b) Cooperate in the resolution of any disputes as soon as possible after they arise. - c) Be dedicated to achieving agreed common goals and the Contract objectives. - d) Act in good faith, and - e) Foster a 'partnering' approach in their relationship.
 For local governments (LGs), this is set out in the Partners in Government Agreement (an agreement for the partnership and the relationship between the State Government and local government in Queensland) published by the Department of Local Government.